LandonSchropp/dotfiles/readme.md

 [tmuxinator](https://github.com/aziz/tmuxinator) allows you to rapidly create tmux workspaces by storing their configurations in files.
 Install the tmuxinator gem using the shell.

-## NodeJS
+## Node.js

-[NodeJS](http://nodejs.org/) is a web application framework written in JavaScript.
-[NPM](https://npmjs.org/) is the best NodeJS package manager.
-You can use Homebrew to install both:
+These days, the best way to install node with with [NVM](https://github.com/creationix/nvm).
+To install it, follow the instructions in the [readme file](https://github.com/creationix/nvm#install-script).

+Once NVM is installed, you'll want to install a global copy of Node.

 ```
-brew install nodejs npm
+npm install stable
+nvm use stable
 ```

 ## PostgreSQL